Almost-Hermitian random matrices and bandlimited point processes: Introduction

 \subsection{Plan of this paper and further results.}

 In Section \ref{BCG} we study a fairly general class of bandlimited Coulomb gas ensembles in the interface between dimensions 1 and 2.

 In Section \ref{Sec3} we specialize to the determinantal case $\beta=1$.
 We adapt to the almost-Hermitian setting the basic results from \cite{AKM} concerning structure of limiting kernels, zero-one law, Ward's equation, and so on.
+As an application, we prove Theorem~\ref{Thm_AUE}.

 In Section \ref{Sec4} we prove Theorem \ref{mth0} and Theorem \ref{mthMP} about cross-section convergence for almost-Hermitian GUE and LUE, respectively.

 In Section \ref{BSL} we prove Theorem \ref{mainth1} and Theorem \ref{mthWish} about bulk scaling limits for AGUE and ALUE, respectively.